 Step 6: Store any leftover refried bean dip in an airtight container in the refrigerator.

 Make this ahead and store in the refrigerator.
-Before serving, zap in the microwave or reheat in a small skillet.
+Before serving, zap in the microwave (affiliate link) or reheat in a small skillet.

 While most corn chips are naturally gluten-free, if you have a gluten-sensitivity be sure to use tortilla chips that are marked free from gluten.